steveshogren/hugo-blog/content/page/training.md

 worked in both front-end and back-end development.</p>
 </div>

-<h1>The Course</h1>
+<h1>The Free Course</h1>

 There is no secret for learning how to program: just hard work!
-Here is the up-to-date course we use.
+Here is a the basic program we recommend for anyone who wants to land that first job.

 ### Step 1 - Basic Syntax And Git

 Several fantastic resources exist for learning the basics of programming language syntax.
-I recommend at least one of the following, preferably both:
+If you are already not familiar with programming syntax, then complete both of these:

 * [CodeAcademy Javascript module](https://www.codecademy.com/learn/javascript)
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/)

-You will also need to sign up for [GitHub](www.github.com) and work through their tutorial for setting up git on your workstation.
+You will also need to sign up for [GitHub](www.github.com) and work through their tutorial to set up git on your workstation.
 Make a repository for the code from "Learn Python the Hard Way".
 Every time you get something working, or complete an exercise, commit your work.

 > Commit early, commit often